openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/parcellationEntityVersions/MarmosetNMA_v1.rst

    :lookupLabel: MarmosetNMA_v1_agranularInsularCortex
    :name: agranular insular cortex
    :versionIdentifier: v1
-   :versionInnovation: This is the first version of this parcellation entity.
+   :versionSpecification: This is the first version of this parcellation entity.

 `BACK TO TOP <ParcellationEntityVersions: MarmosetNMA_v1 library_>`_